|Nutritional Guidelines (per serving)|

 - 2 teaspoons sesame oil

-3. Clean the wok out, then heat 3 Tbsp oil in wok over medium heat 1 minute.
+Clean the wok out, then heat 3 tablespoons of oil in the wok over medium heat 1 minute.
 Add the rice and green onion, stir-fry 5 minutes.
 Add the peas and pork, stir-fry for another minute.

 Add chicken broth, soy sauce, and stir to mix well.
 Stir in the eggs and sesame oil and stir well.